 The tax on diesel fuel and kerosene is \$.244 per gallon.
 It is imposed on the removal, entry, or sale of diesel fuel and kerosene.
 Each of these events is discussed later.
-The tax does not apply to dyed diesel fuel or dyed kerosene, discussed later.
+Only the \$.001 LUST tax applies to dyed diesel fuel and dyed kerosene, discussed later.

 If the tax is paid on the diesel fuel or kerosene in more than one event, a refund may be allowed for the "second" tax paid.
-See Refunds of Second Tax, earlier.
+See Refunds of Second Tax, in chapter 2.

 Use in certain intercity and local buses.
 Dyed diesel fuel and dyed kerosene cannot be used in certain intercity and local buses.
-A claim for \$.17 per gallon may be made by the ultimate vendor (under certain conditions) or the ultimate purchaser for undyed diesel fuel or undyed kerosene sold for use in certain intercity or local buses.
-An intercity or local buse is a bus engaged in furnishing (for compensation) passenger land transportation available to the general public.
+A claim for \$.17 per gallon may be made by the registered ultimate vendor (under certain conditions) or the ultimate purchaser for undyed diesel fuel or undyed kerosene sold for use in certain intercity or local buses.
+An intercity or local bus is a bus engaged in furnishing (for compensation) passenger land transportation available to the general public.
 The bus must be engaged in one of the following activities.